Why does the Graduate School target about 10 students for each cohort?

 There will not be any stipend support beyond the 6th year.
-The extra summer support during the program is meant to enable participants to complete both degrees in six years.
+The extra financial support, either through two fellowships or enhanced summer support, is meant to enable participants to complete both degrees in six years.
 For example, 4 summers at 3 months each equal 1 calendar year.
 Thus, the rules as stated do provide extra time for the dissertation.

 Life and graduate studies are unpredictable.
 What if I need extra time without seeking funding?
 Would we be expelled if we didn’t finish in six years?

 No, you would not be expelled.
-For the 7th year, you could apply for a waiver of tuition, but not for a stipend, through the Dissertation Completion Proposal process.
+For the 7th year, you could apply for a waiver of tuition, but not for a stipend, through the Dissertation Extension Proposal process.

 I am a TA with a 3-course load.
 Will I get a break to do the master’s program?